Why State Healthcare Individual Mandates are Becoming More Popular

 Many states that filed an appeal against the ruling that the ACA is unconstitutional are considering adding a healthcare individual mandate.
-Hawaii, California, Washington, Connecticut, Rhode Island and Minnesota are discussing their own versions of this new law.
+Hawaii, Washington, Connecticut, and Minnesota are discussing their own versions of this new law.

 California individual mandate signed into law

-Meanwhile, the State also issued proposed legislation for a comprehensive individual mandate to take effect on January 1, 2020.
+Meanwhile, the State already issued proposed legislation for a comprehensive individual mandate to take effect on January 1, 2020.
 The legislation could allow up to 850,000 residents to receive financial assistance in paying their premiums, along with state-funded programs to advertise and help residents navigate the marketplace.
 Included within the legislation are employer reporting requirements to report the same information gathered by the IRS to satisfy IRS Code 6055 reporting requirements.
 Employers who fail to comply will be penalized $50 per individual not reported to the State.

 How do healthcare individual mandates affect employers?

 Many of these state individual mandates include provisions for employer reporting.
-For example, if an organization has any employees that file taxes in Massachusetts, New Jersey or the District of Columbia, they are legally required to do separate reporting for each state.
+For example, if an organization has any employees that file taxes in Massachusetts, New Jersey, California, Rhode Island or the District of Columbia, they are legally required to do separate reporting for each state.
 This reporting obligation gets more complex as more states pass their own versions of the healthcare individual mandate.